 CA LLC is organized as a limited liability company and treated as a partnership for US tax purposes; therefore, it is not directly subject to federal and state income taxes in the US.
 CA LLC is subject to certain state and local taxes where it conducts business.
 CA Asia is subject to corporate income tax in Singapore.
+CA Hong Kong is subject to corporate income taxes in Hong Kong.
 CA Beijing is subject to corporate income tax in the People's Republic of China.
-CA LTD LLC is subject to income taxes in the United Kingdom, Australia, Canada, and Germany.